Disclosure: I may receive commissions for purchases made through links in this post.

 Child Care Solutions For Working Homeschool Moms:

-- Day Care: Great option for younger children
+Day Care: This is a great option for younger children.

-- Family or Friends: be careful not to wear out your welcome
+Family or Friends: This is a great option if you have reliable family or friends nearby that support homeschooling.
+Be careful not to wear out your welcome

-- Hire a stay at home mom to take the kids.
+Hire a stay at home mom to take care of your kids.
+Many appreciate the chance to bring in a few extra dollars.

-- Have a friend hang out to do “fun stuff” with your kids while you work.
+Have a friend hang out to do “fun stuff” with your kids while you work.
+This is a great way to combine hands-on learning with child care.

-- Make use of “camps” provided during public school breaks.
+Make use of “camps” provided during public school breaks.
+Check your local Facebook groups, library and grocery stores to see what is available in your area.

-- Leave older kids home alone while working.
+Leave older kids home alone while working.
 Using check-in programs, or security measures will help you feel at ease.
 Be sure they know Emergency numbers and how to contact you.
-Skill Trek even has a life skill lesson on what you child should know when staying home alone 😉

 You will want to interview your child care providers before you have them watch your children.
 If you are wondering what to ask read: What To Ask Child Care Providers